chubbycat49/CSCI-360-Project-1/README.md

 **main.h class interface provides the following functionality:**

 `void common_instruction_handler_dispatcher(vector<string> source, int &loc, int max_len, Function &f1, int &addr_offset)`
-* Function to figure out what kind of instruction the current source code line is and call the appropriate handler for translation.
+* Function to figure out what kind of instruction the current source code line is and call the appropriate function for the translation.

 `void function_handler(vector<string> source, int loc, int max_len)`
 * Function to create Function object and makes the stack for the function.
 It retrieves function name, return type and the parameters for the function.